sendsmaily/smaily-prestashop-module/.github/pull_request_template.md

 **Version changelog**

-A list of changes regarding the next major version release:
+A list of changes regarding the next version release:

 1. Short description of the new feature/fix - #Issue/PR-Number
 2. Short description of the new feature/fix - #Issue/PR-Number